konstructio/kubefirst/docs/kubefirst/github/github-repositories.md

 Take a look at the `Resources` section of the github provider documentation [](https://registry.terraform.io/providers/integrations/github/latest/docs).

 That was just github.
-Take a look at all of the terraform providers that are available, the list of technologies you can manage in terraform is really impressive. [](https://www.terraform.io/docs/providers/index.html)
+Take a look at all the terraform providers that are available, the list of technologies you can manage in terraform is really impressive. [](https://www.terraform.io/docs/providers/index.html)

 ## Making Terraform Changes